logicminds/shmock/README.md

 we could mock system level commands so that we can create better code that utilizes the real system with canned mocked responses.

+As a developer I am tired of mocking system calls and wish there was a way for my code to get a real result without having to mock objects and rely on fixtures to supply the data.
+I want a real response and real values.

 ### Goals

 * mock any binary on any system for through system testing